aptech/docs/docs/data-management/data-cleaning.rst

 Data Types, Labels, and Names
 ---------------------------------

-Determining current type of variables
+Determining variable or column types
 +++++++++++++++++++++++++++++++++++++++++

 Use the :func:`getColTypes` procedure to lookup the type of the variables in a dataframe. :func:`getColTypes` returns a dataframe.
 The table below shows the type labels and their corresponding integer values.